naeemAbdul-Aziz/seren-mental-health-app/README.md

 # Seren - Your Mental Wellness Companion
+> ⚠️ **Development Status**: Seren is currently in active development.
+Many features are still being implemented and may not be fully functional.
+This is a preview version and should not be used in production environments yet.

 Seren is a modern, web-first mental wellness application built with React Native and Expo.
 It provides a safe, anonymous space for users to access AI-powered counseling, connect with peers, and utilize self-help tools.

+## 🚧 Development Notice

+Please be aware that:
+- Some features may be incomplete or non-functional
+- The AI counseling system is in beta testing
+- Database integrations are still being implemented
+- Security features are under active development
+- The UI/UX may undergo significant changes

 ## 🌟 Features